OakLabsInc/application-components/filesync/README.md

 # Dev Notes

-Put `gcloud-credentials.json` this directory before you build.
+Put `gcloud-credentials.json` in conf/ before you build.
 It should be a service account credentials file.
-See Google Cloud docs.
+See Google Cloud docs for instructions on creating credentials.

 The script `tryit.py` can be used to test the control interface.
 You can use `curl` to view the files.
 Here's a quick way to test the whole